terraform-google-modules/cloud-foundation-training/00-Setup/README.md

 ```

 ### 3.2 IAM roles

-**Note**: **Skip** this section if you are attending an organized training session.

-You will need add the following IAM policy binding to your training project
+You will need add the following IAM policy binding to the account you'll be using in your training project
 * **Service Usage Admin** roles/serviceusage.serviceUsageAdmin
 * **Service Account Admin** roles/iam.serviceAccountAdmin
 * **Service Account Key Admin** roles/iam.serviceAccountKeyAdmin